John Northampton: Career to 1381

+Mayoralty

 He served two terms as Lord Mayor from 1381 to 1383, characterized by measures to help London's less prosperous citizens.
 He was opposed to the monopoly of the fishmongers, and broke this by enacting ordinances to open the markets to non-resident tradesmen and forbidding the wholesale purchase of fish for profit.
 He later applied such measures to trade in bread, ale, wine and poultry.
 He increased the circulation of farthings by reminting £80 into 76,000 coins, ordered bakers to make farthing measures of bread for sale, and ordered that traders, mass priests and others accept payments in the coin or give their services free.
 There were also moralistic ordinances made against prostitution, misrepresentation and false practices in business.